Joby Aviation Inc. (JOBY) is predicted to post EPS of -0.15 in the upcoming quarter : This Stock is Ticking Every Box for Top Investors - News Daemon

 Technical Analysis of Joby Aviation Inc. (JOBY)

-Now, what If we examine the latest scores posted by [Joby Aviation Inc., JOBY].
-During the last 5-days, its volume was better the volume of 3.55 million it reported in year-ago period.
-During the previous 9 days, stock’s Stochastic %D was recorded 96.26% While, its Average True Range was 0.44.
+If we take a close look at the recent performances of Joby Aviation Inc. (NYSE: JOBY), its last 5-days Average volume was 7.52 million that shows progress from its year to date volume of 3.69 million.
+During the previous 9 days, stock’s Stochastic %D was recorded 41.34% While, its Average True Range was 0.44.

-Raw Stochastic average of Joby Aviation Inc. (JOBY) in the period of the previous 100 days is set at 97.93%, which indicates a major rise in contrast to 96.72% during the last 2-weeks.
-If we go through the volatility metrics of the stock, In the past 14-days, Company’s historic volatility was 58.57% that was lower than 62.44% volatility it exhibited in the past 100-days period.
+Raw Stochastic average of Joby Aviation Inc. (JOBY) in the period of the previous 100 days is set at 68.35%, which indicates a major rise in contrast to 45.45% during the last 2-weeks.
+If we go through the volatility metrics of the stock, In the past 14-days, Company’s historic volatility was 77.64% that was higher than 64.32% volatility it exhibited in the past 100-days period.